Alexandre Alfaiate

-Alexandre Correia Alfaiate (born 17 August 1995) is a Portuguese professional footballer who plays as a defender for Lusitano.
+Alexandre Correia Alfaiate (born 17 August 1995) is a Portuguese professional footballer who plays as a defender for Pas de la Casa.

 Club career

 On 9 August 2014, Alfaiate made his debut with S.L.
 Benfica B in a 2014–15 Segunda Liga match against C.D.
 Trofense where he played the entire match as left back.
 On 30 July 2017, he signed a two-year contract with Belgian First Division B side A.F.C.
 Tubize.

 Personal life

 He is an identical twin brother of Rúben Alfaiate.